Search

 Opening Times*

-Weekday hours: 7:00am – 9:55pm
+Weekday hours: 7:00am – 10:00pm

-Weekend hours: 8:30am – 8:30pm
+Weekend hours: 8:40am – 8:20pm

 *NOTE: Opening times in some Learning Studios vary slightly from the above

 As our clients are working adults for the most part, they tend to study with us outside of standard office hours – we get busy on weekdays in the morning and evenings before or after work, and then all day at the weekends.
 In recognition of this fact, we designate specific times as “peak lessons”, where demand for Instructors is higher.
 Lessons made available during these times have a much greater chance of being booked by a client.
-In addition to higher booking rates, Gaba offers incentives designed around the peak time, for example the “belt” system and the “Peak Numbers Taught” (PNT) Incentive.

 Peak times

-Weekday mornings – 7:00am – 9:15am (where available)
+Weekday mornings: 7:00am – 9:20am (where available)

-Weekends and holidays – all day (all lesson slots)
+Weekends and holidays: All day (all lesson slots)

 Lifestyles in Detail